-- To date, Sodexo has served 2,035,696 meals to Springfield Public Schools students since the program began on March 12th (meals included breakfast, lunch, dinner and snacks) - o 17 school sites - Additional site at Smead Arena / Central High School added to complement the Oasis Food Bank on Fridays - Continues to distribute laptops to students for remote learning over 10,000 are currently being given out, including to our homeless students, on top of the 7,000 our students had already been using prior to pandemic - Following new Department of Elementary and Secondary Education guidelines for remote learning and enrichment - Continue to implement remote learning aspects for the remainder of the academic year and summer learning programs

-- School Committee adopted the recommendation of Superintendent Dan Warwick, as schools have been closed since mid-March and are now out for the rest of the academic year per Governor Baker's order last week, for a Credit / No Credit grading system for the 4th Quarter - New grading policy was sent out to students and families - o Implementing remote summer and enrichment learning programs - Congratulations to Class of 2020 lawn signs placed throughout the city in support of our high school seniors during these challenging and difficult times - Virtual graduations for Class of 2020 have taken place. - Reviewing, along with state officials and other School Superintendents, a phased reopening plan for next academic year - Commonwealth announced initial plans for reopening of schools for next academic year.
+- To date, Sodexo has served 2,047,282 meals to Springfield Public Schools students since the program began on March 12th (meals included breakfast, lunch, dinner and snacks) - o 17 school sites - Additional site at Smead Arena / Central High School added to complement the Oasis Food Bank on Fridays - Continues to distribute laptops to students for remote learning over 10,000 are currently being given out, including to our homeless students, on top of the 7,000 our students had already been using prior to pandemic - Following new Department of Elementary and Secondary Education guidelines for remote learning and enrichment - Continue to implement remote learning aspects for the remainder of the academic year and summer learning programs - School Committee adopted the recommendation of Superintendent Dan Warwick, as schools have been closed since mid-March and are now out for the rest of the academic year per Governor Baker's order last week, for a Credit / No Credit grading system for the 4th Quarter - New grading policy was sent out to students and families - o Implementing remote summer and enrichment learning programs - Congratulations to Class of 2020 lawn signs placed throughout the city in support of our high school seniors during these challenging and difficult times - Virtual graduations for Class of 2020 have taken place. - Reviewing, along with state officials and other School Superintendents, a phased reopening plan for next academic year - Commonwealth announced initial plans for reopening of schools for next academic year.
 School districts are to prepare three reopening plans: Continued remote learning, full reopening, and a hybrid version of both.
 Public health data will determine which plan will be implemented.
-Some of the guidance includes: - o All adults and students in grade 2 and above need to wear masks - o Social distancing will be 3 feet instead of 6 feet - Schools are to utilize libraries, gyms, cafeterias, etc., to socially distance classrooms - Student and teacher movement in between classrooms being review - Springfield School Committee met Thursday, July 30, 2020 to review state Department of Elementary and Secondary Education (DESE) guidance and the districts three reopening plans for the Springfield Public Schools for next academic year - School Committee votes to push the start date for the 2020-2021 school year back two weeks - The original start to the school year had students in grades 1 12 scheduled to return August 31, 2020 and students in kindergarten to start one week after that and pre-kindergarteners the week after kindergarten.
+Some of the guidance includes: - o All adults and students in grade 2 and above need to wear masks - o Social distancing will be 3 feet instead of 6 feet

+- Schools are to utilize libraries, gyms, cafeterias, etc., to socially distance classrooms - o Student and teacher movement in between classrooms being review - Springfield School Committee voted on Thursday, August 6, 2020 to open fully remote for the first marking period, with a plan to reassess the school model at that time. - School Committee had previously voted to push the start date for the 2020-2021 school year back two weeks - The original start to the school year had students in grades 1 12 scheduled to return August 31, 2020 and students in kindergarten to start one week after that and pre-kindergarteners the week after kindergarten.
 The new start dates for grades 1 12 will be September 15, 2020.
-Kindergarten will start September 21, 2020 and pre-kindergarteners on September 28, 2020. - School Committee held a virtual town hall meeting Tuesday, August 4, 2020 at 6:00 p.m. to gather community feedback about the districts back-to-school plans - o Parents were able to provide comments and questions to the three purposed plans for the 2020-2021 school year - Industrial Hygienist will review all school buildings for protect and mitigate the safety of employees and students - DESE announced major changes for the 2020-2021 school year - o School year will start two weeks later and no later than Sept.
-16, 2020 - School busing will be changed by reducing the capacity of riders to accommodate social distancing protocols - Protocols for checking in school coronavirus-like symptoms for staff and students
+Kindergarten will start September 21, 2020 and pre-kindergarteners on September 28, 2020. - Industrial Hygienist will review all school buildings for protect and mitigate the safety of employees and students - DESE announced major changes for the 2020-2021 school year - o School year will start two weeks later and no later than Sept.
+16, 2020 - School busing will be changed by reducing the capacity of riders to accommodate social distancing protocols - o Protocols for checking in school coronavirus-like symptoms for staff and students